Last Updated: September 11, 2023

 Finding the perfect company name that isn’t already taken may require a bit more effort and patience than you might think.
 There are actually a lot of factors to consider before you decide on a specific brand name.
 For instance:

 If you already have your name picked out, great!
 You can move on to the next step.
+If you’re still in the exploration phase, you may want to move on to step two to continue doing research on different domain registrars.

 2. Purchase A Website Domain Name